GorettiRivera/42-Numpy/README.md

 This project will be done using an IPython Jupyter Notebook.
 A Dockerfile is provided to save you installation time.

-The purpose of this project is to getting started with the numpy and matplotlib python's linraries.
+The purpose of this project is to getting started with the numpy and matplotlib python's libraries.
 As part of this project we will reproduce some instagram filters.

 ## Installation